Black voters critical to Democrats in Midwestern battlegrounds

 As the Democratic National Convention got underway this week, all three voters of color were gathered at the George Floyd memorial in Minneapolis, where a young speaker with a bullhorn urged the crowd to vote.

 With Floyd’s family leading a moment of silence, the convention is intended to showcase the party’s commitment to racial justice in word and deed.
-Former President Barack Obama, the first Black president, and California U.S. Sen. Kamala Harris, who is running to become the first Black vice president, headed Wednesday’s program.
-Floyd’s killing by Minneapolis police intensified a political reckoning around race that many in the party have long demanded.
+Former President Barack Obama, the first Black president, and California U.S. Sen. Kamala Harris, who is running to become the first Black and Asian American vice president, headed Wednesday’s program.
+Floyd’s killing by Minneapolis police intensified a political reckoning on race that many in the party have long demanded.

 Husniyah Dent Bradley supported Clinton in 2016 and recalls people telling her they didn’t like either candidate and were sitting out the race.
 But voters have seen the changes Trump’s presidency has wrought, said Dent Bradley, who is African American and attending the virtual Democratic National Convention this week as a Minnesota delegate for Biden.